btoll/onf-logger/README.md

 ## Customizing the logging

-It is very easy to define or extend a custom object to handle logging and processing according to one's needs.
-The object needs to have access to the following functions, either by defining them directly on the object or via delegation:
+It is very easy to define or extend a custom object, known as a formatter, to handle logging and processing according to one's needs.
+The formatter needs to have access to the following functions, either by defining them directly on the object or via delegation:

 - postprocess
 - preprocess
 - prelog
 - postlog
+- getColor (only if needing access to the underlying color package)

 Have a [look at the source][1], specifically the `wrap` function, to see the order in which they are called, it is very straight-forward.

-It may be simpler to have the object delegate to the provided [`base` object][2] as the [`date` formatter][3] does, and simply override what is needed in the custom formatter object.
+It may be simpler to have the object delegate to the provided [`base` formatter][2] as the [`date` formatter][3] does, and simply override what is needed in the custom formatter.

 By default, the `date` formatter is used and is set at runtime.
 To change this, simply pass the custom formatter to the `setLogger` API.